Benito Juárez, Buenos Aires: Climate

 Benito Juárez's climate is mild, with an average temperature of 15 C and 1030 mm of precipitation annually.
 Minimum temperatures below -5 C have been recorded in the winter months.
-Rainfall occurs throughout the year but more frequently in between the months of October and March.
+Rainfall occurs throughout the year but more frequently between the months of October and March.

 Orography

 Towards the Partido of Tandil is set the Tandilia System, an ancient mountain range and one of the oldest rock formations on Earth.
 The small hills are about 1640 ft high and are all that remain of this once mighty mountain range.
-The most known hills are: "San Martín de la Tinta", "Lomadas" and "El Sombrerito".
+The best-known hills are: "San Martín de la Tinta", "Lomadas" and "El Sombrerito".
 The system is built on two billion year old igneous and metamorphic rock that most likely was a part of the supercontinent Rodinia when its coasts were uplifted during the Paleoproterozoic Era.
-Layers of stratified sediments built up on this base over a period of hundreds of millions of years.
+Layers of stratified sediments built up on this base over hundreds of millions of years.
 Many of these sediments consist of quartz arenite and claystones containing an abundance of fossils and offer insights into life on Earth after the Cambrian–Ordovician extinction event of 488 million years ago.